eclipse-iofog/iofog.org/content/docs/2.0.0/getting-started/quick-start-local.md

 # Quick Start With Local Deployment

-In this guide we will:
+In this guide you will:

 - Install the prerequisites and tools required to create and manage Edge Compute Networks ('ECNs')
 - Create an ECN on a local machine to demonstrate the processes and components involved in an ECN
-- Deploy a set of Microservices on our local ECN
+- Deploy a set of Microservices on your local ECN

 ## Prerequisites